gc-na/cshellwiki.github.io/wiki/rsync_english.md

-# [Linux] Bash rsync Uso: Synchronize files and directories efficiently
+# [Linux] C Shell (csh) rsync Uso: Synchronize files and directories efficiently

 ## Overview
-The `rsync` command is a powerful tool used for synchronizing files and directories between two locations, either on the same machine or across different machines.
-It is widely appreciated for its efficiency, as it only transfers the differences between the source and destination, minimizing data transfer and speeding up the process.
+The `rsync` command is a powerful tool used for synchronizing files and directories between two locations, whether on the same machine or across a network.
+It efficiently transfers only the differences between the source and the destination, making it faster and more bandwidth-efficient than other methods.

 ## Usage
 The basic syntax of the `rsync` command is as follows: